-Andrews, whose appearance coincided with the kickoff of Women's History
+Andrews, whose appearance coincided with the

-Month and International Women's Day, is very much a woman in a man's field.
+Paige Kornblue goes one-on-one with Erin Andrews, right, sportscaster and television personality, during the annual YMCA of South Palm Beach County Inspiration Breakfast at the Peter Blum Family YMCA of Boca Raton.
+GARY CURRERI/CONTRIBUTOR kickoff of Women's History Month and International Women's Day, is very much a woman in a man's field.
 On trips to games, she is one of 60, and the rest are men, in a travel party.

-When she first began, Andrews said she wanted to work as many games as she could when she was with ESPN - so she worked two college football games from Page 1 a week, College Game Day, college basketball, Monday Night Baseball and Wednesday Night Baseball.
+When she first began, Andrews said she wanted to work as many games as she could when she was with ESPN - so she worked two college football games a week, College Game Day, college basketball, Monday Night Baseball and Wednesday Night Baseball.